Key Takeaways

 Note: When sinus arrest reaches or exceeds 6 seconds, it is considered a medical emergency.

-Common Symptoms of Sinus Pause >3 Seconds
+Is Sinus Pause >3 Seconds a Cause for Concern?

 - A sensation of rapid, fluttering heartbeats (palpitations)